danse-inelastic/pyre/docs/pyreLibraries.rst

     cylinder = Cylinder()
     dbm.insertRow(cylinder)

 as well as execute other methods in the DbManager interface.

+An extension to pyre.db, called dsaw, will soon be available.
+It has an SQLAlchemy plugin.

 .. _pyre-geometry: